BokaiZhu/microbiomeFISH/README.md

 devtools::install_github("BokaiZhu/microbiomeFISH",auth_token="230b203a38ae97ff5187cb24ba75205dce2e27d5", repos=BiocManager::repositories(),force = TRUE)
 ```

+## OligoArrayAux (oligo structures)

-This r package also requires **OligoArrayAux** to calculate the secondary structure of the probes.
-[Download](http://mfold.rna.albany.edu/?q=DINAMelt/OligoArrayAux) and install the software.
+This r package also requires functions from **OligoArrayAux** to calculate the secondary structure of the probes.
+[Download](http://www.unafold.org/Dinamelt/software/oligoarrayaux.php) and install the software.

 For people installing from source (.tar.bz2/.tar.gz files), here is a brief tutorial: